Thonmi Sambhota: Traditional account

-Of the students sent to India, Thonmi Sambhota, said to have been the fourth of seven wise ministers of the emperor Songtsen Gampo, was the only one to return to Tibet.
-It seems that the Tibetan script he devised, in what is believed to be Pabonka Hermitage was based on the Brahmi and Gupta scripts which had been in use in India since c.
-350 CE.
+Thonmi Sambhota became the fourth of seven wise ministers of King Songtsen Gampo.
+He is said to be the only one of the original 16 students to return to Tibet.
+The Tibetan script he devised in retreat, after his return to Tibet, was prepared at Kukarmaru Palace in Lhasa, and based on the Brahmi and Gupta scripts which have been in use in India since c.350.

-King Songtsen Gampo is said to have retired for four years to master the new script and grammar and then made many translations including twenty Avalokitesvara texts.
+King Songtsen Gampo is said to have retired for four years to master the new script and grammar.
+He then made translations of Buddhist texts, including the twenty-one Avalokitesvara texts.
 Other translators quickly added to the corpus of Buddhist translations.
-The "Six Codices of the Tibetan constitution" were drawn up and court records, genealogies, legends and poetry were preserved in writing.